domjacri/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-'Problems that appear small are large problems that are not understood'-_Santiago Ramon y Cajal_
+**'Problems that appear small are large problems that are not understood'**-_Santiago Ramon y Cajal_

 Dom Acri was born and raised in Harrisburg, PA.
 After graduating from the University of Notre Dame with a bachelors in neuroscience & behavior, Dom decided he wanted to explore the worlds of big data and medical research.
 By combining basic research, human data, and next generation molecular tools, he spends his days (_and sometimes nights_) exploring the genetics of the brain.